ibm-cloud-docs/blockchain-sw-251/console-ocp-about.md

 - **Interact directly with your pods** using your Kubernetes service.
 - **Direct access to the logs** of your nodes from your  Kubernetes service.
 Use  any supported third-party service to extract and analyze your logs.
 - **Kubernetes service integration.** Leverage services such as LogDNA for logging and Prometheus and Sysdig for monitoring.
+- **Upgrade the Fabric version of your nodes.** Nodes running Fabric version 1.4.x can be [upgraded to 2.x](/docs/blockchain-sw-251?topic=blockchain-sw-251-ibp-console-govern-components#ibp-console-govern-components-upgrade).
+After which, the capabilities of your channels can also be increased to v2.0, allowing full access to the latest Fabric features like the smart contract lifecycle.

 **GROW --- Scalability and flexibility**
 - **Choose your compute**.
 You have the flexibility to decide the amount of CPU, memory, and storage you want to provision in your Kubernetes cluster.
 For more information, see [Allocating resources](/docs/blockchain-sw-251?topic=blockchain-sw-251-ibp-console-adv-deployment#ibp-console-adv-deployment-allocate-resources).
 - **Scale** up and down the resources in your Kubernetes cluster, paying for only what you need.
 For more information, see [Pricing](/docs/blockchain-sw-251?topic=blockchain-sw-251-ibp-sw-pricing).
 - **Disaster recovery and multi-region high availability (HA).** This option duplicates your Kubernetes deployment across  regions, enabling high availability (HA) of your components and disaster recovery (DR).
 - **Connect to other Fabric networks**: Join {{site.data.keyword.blockchainfull_notm}} Platform peers to any network running Hyperledger Fabric components.
 Similarly, you can invite Fabric peers to join channels hosted on an ordering service deployed on the {{site.data.keyword.blockchainfull_notm}} Platform.
 Note that you will need to use Hyperledger Fabric APIs or the CLI.